-Whenever I travel from Australia to Europe or Asia I chose to fly via Singapore Airport not just because of my loyalty to Singapore Airlines but because I always enjoy my experience at Changi Airport.
+On most flights I’ve taken between Europe and Australia I’ve chosen to fly via Singapore Airport not just because of my love of Singapore Airlines but because I always enjoy my experience at Changi Airport.
 It’s not just me who thinks the airport is great – Singapore Changi has won over 500 industry awards, making it the world’s most awarded airport!

-Unlike some Asian airports that shall remain nameless, Changi is not a soulless hangar but a lifestyle destination in itself.
-Fantastic for food, shopping, spa-time and catching a movie, Changi is a great place to hang out, plus you can catch a flight afterwards!
+Unlike some international airports that shall remain nameless, Singapore Changi Airport is not a soulless hangar but a lifestyle destination in itself.
+Fantastic for food, shopping, massages and movies, Changi is a great place to hang out, plus you can catch a flight afterwards!